MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 -	**Shell:** I generally recommend the Funnyplaying "IPS Ready" ones if you don't want to trim anything.
 If you don't use these, then you're on your own for how to prepare it - generally, you can follow guides for preparing a Pocket for an IPS screen kit.
     - RGRS: <a href="https://retrogamerepairshop.com/products/funnyplaying-game-boy-pocket-q5-ips-ready-shell-housing-no-cut?pr_prod_strat=copurchase&pr_rec_id=d8b0186ad&pr_rec_pid=6280907751596&pr_ref_pid=6115075391660&pr_seq=uniform">FunnyPlaying Game Boy Pocket IPS Backlight Ready Shell Housing No Cut</a>
 -	**Screen Kit:** This is the important one.
 You need this specific type of kit - the Q5 IPS with OSD.
 It goes by many names, the maker is Hispeedido.
 Laminated ones are *not* compatible, but kits that include a lit-up logo are fine to use.
 Make sure you DO NOT get the Game Boy Pocket version - it is not compatible!
-    - RGRS: <a href="https://retrogamerepairshop.com/products/game-boy-color-q5-ips-backlight-with-osd?variant=37646279213228">GBC Q5 XL IPS Backlight with OSD</a>
+    - RGRS: <a href="https://retrogamerepairshop.com/products/game-boy-color-q5-ips-backlight-with-osd?variant=37646279213228">GBC Q5 XL IPS Backlight with OSD</a> OR <a href="https://retrogamerepairshop.com/collections/gbc-displays/products/game-boy-color-q5-osd-ips-kit-with-color-changing-logo?variant=41819042185388">Game Boy Color Q5 OSD IPS Kit with Color Changing Logo
     - HHL: <a href="https://handheldlegend.com/products/game-boy-color-ips-lcd-q5-hispeedido">Game Boy Color IPS LCD Q5 - Hispeedido</a>
     - AliExpress: <a href="https://www.aliexpress.us/item/3256801650459088.html?spm=a2g0o.productlist.main.1.758e53f17WUFK2&algo_pvid=24ef67e3-d608-4269-a663-05eafed1bd17&algo_exp_id=24ef67e3-d608-4269-a663-05eafed1bd17-0&pdp_npi=3%40dis%21USD%2145.9%2145.9%21%21%21%21%21%4021224e9b16816641208271256d074d%2112000017802039303%21sea%21US%210&curPageLogUid=dCymHIE0cr4X">GBC Q5 IPS LCD Kit</a>
 -	**Lens:** I recommend you get an "IPS Lens" as the viewing area is slightly larger than the OEM one.